Royce Lewis Preview, Player Props: Twins vs. Rays

-On Monday, Royce Lewis (.308 batting average in his past 10 games, with two doubles, two home runs, four walks and 12 RBI) and the Minnesota Twins play the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
+On Tuesday, Royce Lewis (.615 slugging percentage in past 10 games, including three home runs) and the Minnesota Twins play the Tampa Bay Rays, whose starting pitcher will be Zack Littell.
 First pitch is at 7:40 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Mets.
+He racked up three RBI (going 1-for-4 with a home run) in his previous game against the Rays.

 Royce Lewis Game Info & Props vs. the Rays